≡ Menu

 So, without further ado, let’s dive right in!

-Perianal Adenoma affects the perianal gland and presents itself as perianal tumor, which can also be commonly referred to as a:
+Perianal Adenoma affects the perianal gland and presents itself as a perianal tumor, which can also be commonly referred to as a:

 • Perianal mass,